 - To support the acquisition, preservation and use of archival materials relating to psychical research and in future, when possible, to support underfunded areas of work within the field of psychical research

-- For the acquisition of Slavic books, periodicals, selected archival materials, Ukrainian and Western Canadian documents and other related materials.
-In 1994, the annual J.B.
-Rudnyckyj Distinguished Lecture Series was established and is jointly organized by Archives & Special Collections and the Department of German & Slavic Studies.
-Video recordings of these popular guest lectures can be requested from the Archives and transcripts are available online.
+- For the acquisition of Slavic books, periodicals, selected archival materials, Ukrainian and Western Canadian documents and other related materials, as well as the annual J.B.
+Rudnyckyj Distinguished Lecture Series .

 - For projects enhancing the Paul H.T.
 Thorlakson fonds or other collections within the Archives, and also for research use.